Trek Highlights

 Online Trip Briefing

-After you book, we schedule a video call to walk you through both sections of this trek: what to expect in the Tsum Valley (including the non-violence tradition and appropriate behaviour), what the Larkya La crossing day involves, how the teahouse accommodation compares between the two sections, and anything else on your mind.
-This is also when you share your Kathmandu hotel preferences so we can arrange accommodation that fits your budget.
+After you book, we schedule a video call to walk you through both sections of this trek: what to expect in the Tsum Valley (including the non-violence tradition and appropriate behavior), what the Larkya La crossing day involves, how the teahouse accommodation compares between the two sections, and anything else on your mind.
+The call is also when you share your Kathmandu hotel preferences so we can arrange accommodation that fits your budget.

 Note to Hikers